Naman1997/simple-fcos-cluster/Wireguard_Setup.md

 # Exposing private cluster over public internet

 This guide assumes that you're using a VM in OCI - this is not required and you can use any other cloud provider with slight changes to follow this guide.
-This guide also assumes that the wireguard client and server are using ubuntu - you can change the installation commands for your distro and follow this guide.
+This guide also assumes that the wireguard client and server are using Ubuntu - you can change the installation commands for your distro and follow this guide.

 ## Create the VM in OCI with a .pem file for ssh access